 - When using Amazon Aurora, data should be replicated across multiple AWS regions to keep the Okera state related data safe and available.

-- For fail-over safety, it is also recommended to have S3 buckets replicated across the multiple regions.
+- For fail-over safety, it is also recommended to have Amazon S3 buckets replicated across the multiple regions.

 - Multiple subnets may be used to divide external facing services from internal ones.
 This also applies to security groups, which should be split between administrative and service-level access.